 YOGASTUDIO & TEAM

-YOGASTUDIO / YOGASHALA
+YOGASTUDIO

 Welcome to our Ashtanga Yoga Studio on Ingolstädter Straße in Frankfurt’s beautiful Nordend, adjacent to Ostend.
 Conveniently located and quietly located, the rooms of a former kindergarten have been lovingly converted.
 We continue to honour the great energy of the children in the form of two painted stones; these serve us as doorstops.

-The studio is flooded with light and welcomes you with a warm-hearted energy.
+The yoga studio is flooded with light and welcomes you with a warm-hearted energy.
 The rooms invite you not only to our Ashtanga yoga classes, but also to a simple ‘meet-n-tea’.
 They are also suitable as co-working rooms and overnight accommodation is also available.

 We are very grateful and satisfied with ASHTANGA YOGA RAUM FRANKFURT to have arrived in our favorite environment in wonderful rooms.
 We are happy to welcome you here.
-Take a look at our virtual tour in advance:

 OWNER & YOGA TEACHER